teckel12/LuaTelemetry/README.md

 ## Release History

-#### v1.1.8
+#### v1.2.0
+* Distribution scripts are pre-compiled to greatly reduce memory (source still available)
+* Press `Menu` (when not armed) to modify user configuration options
+* Split script up into multiple pieces to reduce memory usage
 * Fixed `FAILSAFE`, `RTH`, `NOT OK` & `NO TELEM` modes to flash as they should
 * Barometer and magnetometer are now optional (but suggested for full functionality)
-* Split script up into multiple pieces to help reduce memory usage
-* User configuration values moved to `config.dat` file.
-* Additional easy to change constants at the top of the `iNav.lua` file
 * Headfree indication on Q X7 changed to show directional indicators as dotted lines
 * Startup message/version and error if not running OpenTX v2.2.0 or later
 #### v1.1.7